ikmb/dragen-variant-calling/docs/usage.md

 * MaternalID same principle as for PaternalID

-* Sex lists the gender of the same (1 = female, 2 = male, other = unknown)
+* Sex lists the gender of the sample (1 = female, 2 = male, other = unknown)

-* Phenotype lists whether the sample is affected of the phenotype of interest (if any).
+* Phenotype lists whether the sample is affected by the phenotype of interest (if any).
 Allowed values are: 0 = missing, 1 = unaffected, 2 = affected, -9 = missing.

 ### `--assembly` [ hg38 (default), hg19 ]
 The mapping reference to be used by Dragen.
 We have two ALT aware versions available - hg38 with haplotypes and decoys (hg38HD) as well as hg19 (came with Dragen).